 When we started 10 Minutes a Day, one of the most important goals we had was to support and fight for disenfranchised communities.
 According to the CDC, 61 million American adults have a disability, which is 26% of the population.
-People with disabilities have often been overlooked in policymaking, and disabled Americans may have difficulty mobilizing by virtue of our conditions.
+In 2024, 70 million American adults identified as being disabled, per the CDC.
+The disability community has often been overlooked in policymaking, and disabled people may have difficulty mobilizing because of health issues and a lack of accessibility in government and society.

-Here's where we come in: Our organization is run by members of traditionally oppressed classes, and it's important to us to make sure that our country includes all of us.
+Our organization is run by members of traditionally oppressed classes, and it's important to us to make sure that our country includes all of us.
 While many people have fought hard for working Americans, it's important to also give a voice to the disabled community.
-Our directors are part of this community and want to help.
+We are disability led and focused.

-What can we/you do?
-We are committed to advocating for people with disabilities, whether it's fighting for important social services, or increasing access to allow everyone to vote and have a voice in leadership and policy.
-To that end, we spotlight issues concerning people with disabilities and ways to be a strong advocate for the community, and we offer resources to help make sure that anyone who wants to can take part in voting, improving accessibility, providing support, and shaping policy.
+We're committed to advocating for the disability community, whether it's fighting for important services or increasing access to allow everyone to vote and have a voice in leadership and policy.
+To that end, we spotlight issues concerning people with disabilities and ways to advocate for our community, and we offer resources to help make sure that anyone who wants to can take part in voting, improving accessibility, providing support, and shaping policy.

 There are many ways we can raise awareness of how disabilities impact different people, which can be incredibly positive and life-changing to support disabled people.
 Here are some tools to increase awareness: